 Resilience to drought events at the ecosystem and individual tree levels

-Resilience metrics of tree-growth for drought events since 1950 (i.e. shared period among the three chronologies excluding the juvenile years, Table S3) revealed a positive relationship between drought severity and Recovery (Rc), significant for all oak populations (Figure 6).
-A similar pattern was obtained for Resilience (Rs) but only significant for SJ site (Figure 6).
-Importantly, non-significant patterns were obtained if we excluded 1995 from the analysis, except for Rc in SJ (Figure S8).
-Trees showed the highest value of tree-growth resilience for 1995, the worst drought event in our study area (Table S3), and particularly SJ, where our results suggest a major release event after 1995 (Figure 5).
+Rs and Rt varied in the same direction whereas Rc varied inversely to Rs and Rt.
+Resilience metrics of tree-growth for drought events since 1950 (i.e. shared period among the three chronologies excluding the juvenile years, Table S3) revealed a positive relationship between drought severity and Rc, significant for all oak populations (Figure 6).
+A similar pattern was obtained for Rs but only significant for SJ site (Figure 6).
+Importantly, non-significant patterns were obtained if we excluded 1995, except for Rc in SJ (Figure S8).
+The trees showed the highest value of tree-growth resilience for 1995, the worst drought event in our study area (Table S3), particularly SJ where our results suggest a major release event also after 1995 (Figure 5).

 During the last two drought events, resilience metrics for greenness and tree-growth were significantly different between drought events (Table 3).
-The 2005 drought event reduced greenness and growth more than that of 2012 (Tables S1 and S2) but the two metrics of resilience generally covaried in the same direction.
-We obtained significantly higher Resilience (Rs) and Resistance (Rt) values for the 2012, the most severe event, than for 2005 in both variables (Tables S1-S2; Figure 7).
-Recovery (Rc) showed contrasting pattern for EVI and tree-growth.
-Recovery values for greenness were higher for 2005 than for 2012 drought event (Table S1, Figure 7).
+The 2005 drought event reduced greenness and growth more than that of 2012 (Tables S1 and S2) but the metrics of resilience generally covaried in the same direction those two years.
+We obtained significantly higher Resilience and Resistance values for 2012, the most severe event, than for 2005 in both variables (Tables S1-S2; Figure 7).
+Thus, recovery values for greenness were higher for 2005 than for the 2012 drought event (Table S1, Figure 7).
+Recovery showed a contrasting pattern for EVI and tree-growth.

-Overall, resilience metrics significantly varied between sites, except for Resilience (Rs) of tree-growth (p = 0.534; Table 3), which was similar among the three sites.
-The two southern populations showed lower values for Recovery (Rc) than the northern site both for greenness and tree-growth (Tables S1 and S2).
-In contrast, Resistance and Resilience values were significantly higher for southern sites than for northern ones (Tables S1 and S2).
+The resilience metrics calculated significantly varied between sites, except for Resilience of tree-growth (p = 0.534; Table 3), which was similar among the three sites.
+The two southern populations showed lower values for Recovery than the northern site both for greenness and tree-growth (Tables S1 and S2) but Resistance and Resilience were significantly higher for the southern site (Tables S1 and S2).

 Tree-growth response to climate

 The response of tree-growth to water availability was greater than that to temperatures, as it can be expected for a Mediterranean site and particularly a species located closer to its xeric/dry distribution limit (rear-edge).
 Cumulative precipitation of the hydrological year and seasonal SPEI values (i.e. for the Hydrological year, Spring and Summer) were the climatic variables exhibiting the highest (positive) relationship with growth for all populations (Figure 8a).
 Yet there were sone differences between northern and southern populations: the positive relationship with SPEI was highest in the northern population (r > 0.6 vs. r < 0.5; Figure 8a).
-In addition, spring maximum temperature was the most significant limitation for tree-growth only for the southern populations (Figure 8b and 8c).
-Minimum and maximum temperatures of current September positively influenced tree-growth only in the northern population.
+In addition, spring maximum temperature was the most significant limitation for tree-growth only for the southern populations (Figure 8b and 8c), whereas minimum and maximum temperatures of current September positively influenced tree-growth only in the northern population.

 Discussion

-Land-use legacies shape forests and sensitivity to climate change at the rear-edge
+Land-use legacies shape sensitivity to climate change of forests and the present rear-edge